Friends of the Wildflower Garden

-Thus, a project committee of the Friends of the Wild Flower Garden was formed in 1968 to develop ideas for a plan for a new shelter, to replace the deteriorating current office.
+Thus, a project committee of the Friends of the Wildflower Garden was formed in 1968 to develop ideas for a plan for a new shelter, to replace the deteriorating current office.
 These ideas were presented to the Park Superintendent and his staff.
-The idea being that the Park Board would provide for the funding and construction of the Shelter.
+The idea being that the Board of Park Commissioners would provide for the funding and construction of the Shelter.
 (1)

 Friends Project Committee Members were: Catherine Faragher, Friends' President; Martha Crone, Secretary-Treasurer, editor of The Fringed Gentian and former Curator; Kenneth Avery, Curator; Mr. Alvin Witt, building fund; Mr. Wilbur H. Tusler, building chair; Mr. Harry Thorn; Mr. Robert Dassett.

-Funding by the Park Board was not going to be available for a number of years, thus it was in January 1969, that the idea of the Friends planning and constructing a new shelter themselves solidified.
-At that time the Park Board turned down the request of the Parks Superintendent, Mr. Robert Ruhe, to provide funds for the shelter improvement, at least not before 1976.
+Funding by the Board of Park Commissioners was not going to be available for a number of years, thus it was in January 1969, that the idea of the Friends planning and constructing a new shelter themselves solidified.
+At that time the Board of Park Commissioners turned down the request of the Parks Superintendent, Mr. Robert Ruhe, to provide funds for the shelter improvement, at least not before 1976.
 It was then suggested by Mr. Ruhe and staff that the Friends produce a design of their own, submit it for approval and raise the money.
 (2)

 Mr. Tusler, well known Minneapolis architect, became chair of the building committee and hired Hiram H. Livingston, to be the shelter Architect.
-The construction plans drawn by Mr. Livingston for the shelter were approved by the Park Board Superintendent Mr. Robert Ruhe on March 25, 1969.
+The construction plans drawn by Mr. Livingston for the shelter were approved by Superintendent Mr. Robert Ruhe on March 25, 1969.
 It was agreed at that time upon request from the Friends that lavatory basins be installed in the restrooms and that water be run to them when water was run to the shelter.
 The shutters on the shelter were added to the design in order to deter vandals.
-Also at this meeting the Friends requested a name change to the Garden by adding the words “and Bird Sanctuary”.
-This was approved by the Park Board.
+At this meeting the Friends previous request to add the words “and Bird Sanctuary” to the Garden name was accepted with the name to be "Eloise Butler Wild Flower and Bird Sanctuary.”
+This was accepted by the Board of Park Commissioners.
 (3)

 Construction responsibilities were as follows in 1969: